stfc/PSyclone/doc/developer_guide/transformations.rst

 4) there is a test for non-elementwise operations on the rhs of an assignment as it is not possible to turn this into an explicit loop.
-At the moment, the return type(s) of an operation are not returned.
-This is the subject of #685.
+At the moment, the type of data that a PSyIR Expression Node returns can not be determined, so it is not possible to check directly for a non-elementwise operation.
+Fixing this issue is the subject of #685.
 For the moment the test just checks for MATMUL as that is currently the only non-elementwise operation in the PSyiR.